How to Receive 2FA One-time passwords (OTP) via Email: Secure & Easy Authentication

 We have a solution for this, and it's quite beneficial for all types of businesses.
 Here’s why!

-Note: Forwarding 2FA SMS or OTP to email can compromise the effectiveness of the 2FA method.
+📝 Note: Forwarding 2FA SMS or OTP to email can compromise the effectiveness of the 2FA method if not managed securely.
+Our MFA SMS to email solution provides a controlled environment.

 Why should you receive 2FA OTP on email instead of SMS?

-If you are running a business and using a single or personal phone number for SMS OTP 2FA, it can be difficult for your team members or users to authenticate.
+If you are running a business and using a single or personal phone number for SMS MFA to email, it can be difficult for your team members or users to authenticate.

 Key Benefits of Receiving 2FA OTPs via Email